rusticlion/Manastorm/manastorm_codebase_dump.md

 function Wizard:castSpell(spellSlot)
     local slot = self.spellSlots[spellSlot]
     if not slot or not slot.active or not slot.spell then return end

+    -- Set the flag to indicate a spell was cast this frame (for trap triggers) self.justCastSpellThisFrame = true

     print(self.name .. " cast " .. slot.spellType .. " from slot " .. spellSlot)